orf/gping/readme.md

 `gping [yourhost]`

 If you don't give a host then it pings google.

+## Why?
+My apartments internet is all 4g, and while it's normally pretty fast it can be a bit flakey.
+I often found myself running `ping -t google.com` in a command window to get a rough idea of the network speed, and I thought a graph would be a great way to visualize the data.
+I still wanted to just use the command line though, so I decided to try and write a cross platform one that I could use.
+And here we are.

 ## Code
 For a quick hack the code started off really nice, but after I decided pretty colors